rinartha/textMiningMidProject/README.md

 # This repository is used for text mining midterm project

-this code consist of several parts/folder
+This code consist of several parts/folder
 1. raw_dataset : (from 01-02-2023 to 31-03-2023 from taiwannews.com.tw
 2. dataset : cleaned dataset for clustering process
 3. ipynb_file : some ipynb file that i used in scraping, clustering